23 Sep 2024 09:30 - 16:30 Seminar Room 1, Medical Education Centre, Western General Hospital £200

-An interactive workshop for senior doctors and other health professionals (Band 6+).
+An interactive workshop for Doctors, Senior Nurses and other health professionals (Band 6+).
 Participants will work in a small peer group and address communication challenges drawn from their own clinical practice and educational roles.
 Particular focus will be on initiating conversations about deteriorating health, people’s priorities and plans for future care such as hospital treatments options, further admissions, clinically assisted nutrition or hydration and CPR

 This workshop is open to staff from all NHS health boards